n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmcohere.md

 ---
-title: Cohere
+title: Cohere Model
-description: Documentation for the Cohere node in n8n, a workflow automation platform.
+description: Documentation for the Cohere Model node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

-# Cohere
+# Cohere Model

-The Cohere node allows you to use Cohere's models.
+The Cohere Model node allows you to use Cohere Model's models.

-On this page, you'll find the node parameters for the Cohere node, and links to more resources.
+On this page, you'll find the node parameters for the Cohere Model node, and links to more resources.

 !!! note "Credentials"
-    You can find authentication information for this node [here](/integrations/builtin/credentials/cohere/).
+    You can find authentication information for this node [here](/integrations/builtin/credentials/Cohere Model/).

 <!--
 !!! note "Examples and templates"